Every year as the weather warms up the UK holds Pride events to celebrate the LGBTQ+ community.

 Joining a Pride parade

-If watching the Pride parade isn’t enough for you, then you could always join the parade!
+Joining the parade is a great way to get involved, if you feel comfortable.
 Large Pride events such as London Pride offer a parade safe space during a quieter section for disabled people to be part of.
 There are extra stewards to help and a hop on, hop off wheelchair accessible bus following alongside too.
 You can leave the parade at safe points if things get too much as well.
 It’s the perfect way to throw yourself into the celebrations and feel a part of the community.

 Smaller Pride events